The Marple Leaf

 Welcome to The Marple Leaf

-I'm Michael Taylor and this is my blog from Marple, where Manchester meets the Peaks.
-I live here with my wife Rachel and our five sons.
-I've been doing the blog as a random collection of local issues and personal obsessions since 2006, covering things like telly, politics, football and trains.
-I work at Manchester Metropolitan University in external affairs, I'm involved in a few different businesses and had my debut novel published in 2015.
+I'm Michael Taylor and this is my blog from Marple; where Manchester meets the Peaks.
+I live here with my wife Rachel, where we have raised our five sons.
+I've been doing the blog as a random collection of local issues and personal obsessions since 2006, covering things like telly, music, food, politics, mountains, football and trains.
+I write, play music on the radio and do various other bits of voluntary work, but this blog is for everything outside of work, really.
+Oh, and I had my debut novel published in 2015.
 Please feel free to post comments, but keep it clean.

 My agent for event work